Ayaz-Mohammed-Khan/My-obsidian/06 - TAGS/Binary Search.md

+### Patterns:

-- Peak of the mountain
+1. Peak of the mountain
-- Pivot of the rotated sorted array
+2. Pivot of the rotated sorted array
-- Floor and ceiling of a number
+3. Floor and ceiling of a number